EV charging stations for homes

 How to apply

-- Purchase and install eligible EV charging equipment on or after September 26, 2019.
+- Purchase and install eligible EV charging equipment.

 - If you need an electrician to install the charging station, you can find one by searching our directory of electrical contractors.